Artinis-Medical-Systems-B-V/snirf_data_example/README.md

 The data set: [Inssert a description here]

-The sets were recorded using a [Brite MKII (Artinis Medical Systems B.V., Elst, The Netherlands)](https://www.artinis.com/brite).
+The data were recorded using a [Brite MKII (Artinis Medical Systems B.V., Elst, The Netherlands)](https://www.artinis.com/brite).

 ## References